realmocaccino/jauntyslider/README.md

 ## Contribution
 Future versions with more options are to come.<br>
-If you want to contribute with the project, don't hesitate to fork on [GitHub](https://github.com/lgustavoms/jauntyslider) and send a pull request.<br>
+If you want to contribute with the project, don't hesitate to fork it and send a pull request.<br>
 Thanks for using!

 ## License